dart-lang/site-www/src/_guides/language/analysis-options.md

 `my_package`.

-## Enabling Dart 2 semantics
+## Enabling Dart 2 semantics (SDK \<2.0.0-dev.68.0) {#enabling-dart-2-semantics}

 {% comment %}
 update-for-dart-2
 {% endcomment %}

-The analyzer in the Dart SDK doesn't yet use the [latest Dart type system][sound-dart], by default.
+As of release 2.0.0-dev.68.0, [Dart 2 semantics][sound-dart] are on by default.
-The simplest way to enable Dart 2 semantics is to put `strong-mode: true` in the analysis-options file:
+For earlier releases, the simplest way to enable Dart 2 semantics is to put `strong-mode: true` in the analysis-options file:

 {% prettify yaml %}